 Dry skin is a very common skin condition, usually characterized by irritated skin and itchiness.
 Dry skin often worsens in the winter, when the air is cold and dry.
 In addition, frequent bathing can aggravate dry skin.
-Dry skin may become flaky or scaly.
+With no treatment, dry skin may become flaky or scaly.

-However, dry skin symptoms may resemble other skin conditions or result from other disorders such as an underactive thyroid or acquired immune deficiency syndrome (AIDS).
+It is important to note, however, that dry skin symptoms may resemble other skin conditions, or result from other disorders such as an underactive thyroid or acquired immune deficiency syndrome (AIDS).
 Always consult your physician for a diagnosis.